hunterdurbin/version-control-5/summer.md

 During the summer, I worked in a basement at Ball State's Speech Pathology Clinic.
 I enjoyed spending time with friends and family alike.
 I even saw my grandparents for the first time in more than a decade!

+<b>Colin Ferguson:</b><br>
+During the summer I worked as a server for Brothers Bar and Grill in Muncie to save some money for the future.